ulfschneider/breakdown/README.md

 apm install breakdown
 ```

-## Issues and Improvements
+## Issues and improvements

 Please file an issue on [GitHub](https://github.com/ulfschneider/breakdown/issues) for bugs or desired improvements.
 Refer to the [release notes](https://github.com/ulfschneider/breakdown/releases) to get information about release contents.

 ## How to use

-To pull JIRA data into your Atom editor or push new issues from Atom to JIRA, create a file with a `.bkdn` filetype, e.g. `myjira.bkdn`.
+To pull JIRA data into your Atom editor or push new issues and changes from Atom to JIRA, create a file with a `.bkdn` filetype, e.g. `myjira.bkdn`.
 The file must start with your configuration and at least contain the following first five lines:

 ```
 breakdown